matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/DataTable.md

 ### `mergeSubtables()` <a name="mergeSubtables"></a>

-Returns a new DataTable in which the rows of this table are replaced with its subtable&#039;s rows.
+Returns a new DataTable in which the rows of this table are replaced with its subtable's rows.

 #### Signature